 In many ways, curation looks a lot like the ad networks of yore, which bundled different groups of publishers and promised perks like unique data or exclusive inventory, Matthew McIntyre, SVP of product strategy at the GroupM agency Choreograph, explained.
 Consider him hyper-aware of the rebrand: he created a Chrome browser extension that replaces the word “curation” with “ad network.”

 Rebrand or not, curation has taken the industry by storm.
-Earlier this year, The Trade Desk started pitching a product called SP500+, which limits its advertisers to a hand-selected list of 500 publishers it deems worthy, like the New York Times.
+Earlier this year, The Trade Desk started pitching a product called SP500+, which includes a hand-selected list of 500 publishers it deems worthy, like the New York Times.
 Yahoo, meanwhile, unveiled a product last year that promises a “direct path” to “curated, premium, MFA-free publishers” like News Corp and ESPN, according to its website.

 On the supply side, companies like Xandr, Index Exchange, and OpenX are all pitching advertisers the option of accessing curated lists of publishers and partners through them.
 OpenX began referencing the phrase “curation” in its marketing materials over the summer, and currently sells advertisers packages that include “up to 10,000 domains,” each one vetted and including “zero MFA,” Stacy Bohrer, VP of buyer development at OpenX, told Marketing Brew.